 The board is responsible for determining the best interests of a corporation.
 In BCE Inc v 1976 Debentureholders (BCE), the Supreme Court of Canada held that, depending on the circumstances, it may be appropriate for the board of directors to consider, among other things, the interests of those who are affected by corporate decisions, including shareholders, creditors, employees, consumers, governments and the environment.
-In BCE , the Court indicated that directors are required to 'act in the best interests of the corporation viewed as a good corporate citizen', which implies a consideration of interests other than those of shareholders.
-However, it is important to note that the Court implicitly recognised the importance of shareholder approval is crucial to allowing a transaction to proceed mean that, in practice, boards will continue to make an important focus of their analysis whether a transaction offers the highest value reasonably available to shareholders.
+In BCE, the Court indicated that directors are required to 'act in the best interests of the corporation viewed as a good corporate citizen', which implies a consideration of interests other than those of shareholders.
+However, it is important to note that the Court implicitly recognised the importance of shareholder interests in director decision-making.
+In the change of control context, market pressures and the reality that shareholder approval is crucial to allowing a transaction to proceed mean that, in practice, boards will continue to make an important focus of their analysis whether a transaction offers the highest value reasonably available to shareholders, even as they consider the best interests of the corporation and the impact of the transaction on other stakeholders.
 For companies governed under the federal Canada Business Corporations Act, these principals have been codified and, to a degree, expanded upon.
-In addition to the principals outlined in BCE , the Canada Business Corporations Act requires directors to also consider the interests of retirees and pensioners, as well as the long-term interests of the corporation in the discharge of their fiduciary duties.
+In addition to the principals outlined in BCE, the Canada Business Corporations Act requires directors to also consider the interests of retirees and pensioners, as well as the long-term interests of the corporation in the discharge of their fiduciary duties.